-It’s been rather quiet around here lately.
-I’ve just arrived back from a whirlwind trip to Ireland but I’m ready to roll with the most fabulous food and decorating ideas to help make your holiday entertaining stress-free and utterly delicious.
-With Dublin weather being what it is – cold, grey and wet, hearty helpings of comfort food were as regular and continuous as the rain!
-Rich Guinness stews, the freshest pink salmon, sticky toffee puddings, wedges of Irish soda bread made with molasses and yet more Guinness, clotted cream….
-You get the picture, right?
-I’m salivating just thinking of my last fruit scone at Avoca!
+Having just returned from Ireland, I have a host of fabulous recipes lined up to help make your holiday season easier and utterly delicious.
+With Dublin weather being what it is – cold and wet, hearty helpings of comfort food were on the menu.
+Rich Guinness stews, the freshest pink salmon, sticky toffee puddings with clotted cream and Irish soda breads galore … I’m salivating just thinking of my last buttery scone at Avoca!
 On our way back to sunny SA, I stocked up on the quintessential British favourite, shortbread.